Elela Information

 April – June:

 This is the beginning of the Delta’s dry season.
-As the rains start to dwindle, floodwater from the Okavango River fills the delta, rendering the landscape lush and lively.
-This period is dry and bearably hot.
-Days are clear and the nights are cool, making this a pleasant time of year for visitors.
-We recommend bringing comfortable clothing for the daytime and a light jacket or warmer attire for the cooler evenings.
+As the rains start to dwindle, floodwater from the Okavango River fills the Delta, rendering the landscape lush and lively.
+This period tends to be consistently yet bearably warm.
+Days are clear and nights are cool, making it a comfortable time of year.

 July – September:

 This is the coolest and driest time of year in the Delta, with little to no rain and low humidity.
-Days are often still warm and pleasant but mornings and evenings can get very cold, with temperatures sometimes approaching freezing.
-We recommend bringing a combination of warm clothing for early morning game drives and boat trips and comfortable casual clothing for relaxing in, and if days are warm.
+Days are often still warm and pleasant, but mornings and evenings can get very cold, with temperatures sometimes approaching freezing.

 October – December: